bredmor/comment-analyzer/README.md

 CommentAnalyzer supports the following features of the Perspective API:

-- Analysis via the TOXICITY, SEVERE_TOXICITY, IDENTITY_ATTACK, INSULT, PROFANITY, THREAT, SEXUALLY_EXPLICIT and FLIRTATION attribute models via `Analyzer::addAttributeModel()`.
+- Analysis of all attribute models in the Production, Experimental and NYT categories via `Analyzer::addAttributeModel()`.
 - Summary Score of provided text via `Comment::getSummaryScore()`.
 - Span Scores of provided text via `Comment::getSpanScore()`.
 - Full language support via [ISO 631-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two-letter codes via `Analyzer::addLanguage()`.
 - Language Autodetection - languages can be explicitly declared via `Analyzer::addLanguage()`.

-CommentAnalyzer **does not** yet support the following features of the Perspective API:

-- Attribute Model configurations
-- Conversation Context (Not yet used by the Perspective API)

 ## Requirements

-CommentAnalyzer is tested on PHP `7.3` and later.
+CommentAnalyzer version `2.x` is tested on PHP `8.0` and later.

 ## Authors